itsukiss/TopContentPager/README.md

 You can set pagerItem. (`PagerItem` has types `.text`, `.image`, `.textAndImage`, `.custom`)

-So, need to set tableView to scrollView.
+So, need to set tableView(or collectionView) to scrollView.
 ```swift
 class Page1ViewController: UIViewController, ContentTableBody {